Dudeldu/cppprofiler/README.md

 4. Now you can annotate the current open editors or just go through the tree view

 > Disassembling doesn't require to run the perf task before.
-THereforeyou can just disassemble any of your binaries at any time.
+Therefore you can just disassemble any of your binaries at any time.

 ## Extension Settings